DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 	- src/components/layouts/DashboardLayout/DashboardComponents.tsx:L173
 ```

-Look for the variable you're trying to remove to identify all the places where its usage was detected.
+Look for the Variable you're trying to remove to identify all the places where its usage was detected.

 #### VSCode Extension
 You can also view usages information locally using the [VSCode Extension](/integrations/vscode-extension).
 Setting it up